How Do You Times Mixed Fractions

 Shift Towards Visual Learning

 Visual learning techniques are gaining popularity in mathematics education.
 Diagrams, manipulatives, and visual aids can help students understand the abstract concepts underlying fractions and their operations.
-For example, using fraction bars or area models can help students visualize the process of multiplying mixed fractions and make the concept more accessible.
+Here's one way to look at it: using fraction bars or area models can help students visualize the process of multiplying mixed fractions and make the concept more accessible.

 Tips and Expert Advice